 The size of a person plays an important role in how long their cremation will take.
 For those who are on the smaller side, it might only be two hours; but for those who have more height and weight to them, three or four hours is not uncommon.

-When your family chooses to use a casket for their loved one’s cremation, it can lead the process itself taking much longer than usual.
-Some families opt out of these more expensive containers and choose something cheaper like traditional urns or even cardboard boxes – however this would usually keep in line with what was chosen during burial as well.
+When your family chooses to use a casket for their loved one’s cremation, it can lead to the process itself taking much longer than usual.
+Some families opt out of these more expensive containers and choose something cheaper like traditional urns or even cardboard boxes – however, this would usually keep in line with what was chosen during burial as well.

 The time of day can have a huge impact on the cremation process.
-When people are cremated first thing in the morning, their body might not be as warm and it will take longer to cremate them than later during the day when they’re warmer and more pliable.
+When people are cremated first thing in the morning, their bodies might not be as warm and it will take longer to cremate them than later during the day when they’re warmer and more pliable.